Watch The Chicks and Pink perform at the DNC's final night

 The Pack Drumline

-Chicago's The Pack Drumline performed, with a drummed even playing upside down.
+Chicago's The Pack Drumline performed, with a drummer even playing upside down.

 But no Beyoncé or Taylor Swift